lennox-davidlevy/lab-redo/README.md

 # Redoing the Lab

-clone the repo locally, and make sure it works
+fork the repo, clone locally, and make sure it works

 ```
 $ Fork Repo